-Having considered the availability of spectrum for mobile communications services, the Commission proposes, after requisite international coordination, to release additional spectrum in three phases.
+Having considered the availability of spectrum for mobile communications services, the Commission will, after requisite international coordination, release additional spectrum in several phases.
 Such a phased approach is in line with international practice and aims to provide clarity and transparency to the market on the timing and scope of future spectrum releases in the Virgin Islands.

-Please note, however, that the spectrum that the Commission proposes to release in each of the phases set out below is based upon the current spectrum holdings and availability in each band.
-The Commission will review and confirm these proposals when commencing the relevant award process, taking into account recent national and international developments as well as the outcome of previous award phases.
+The spectrum that the Commission is planning to release in each of the phases set out below is based upon the current spectrum holdings and availability in each band.
+The Commission will, therefore, review and confirm these planned releases when commencing the relevant award process, taking into account recent national and international developments as well as the outcome of previous award phases.